raito-io/raito-io.github.io/docs/guides/bigquery_and_gcp_sync_with_cloud.md

 When you go to `Identities` in the navigation bar, you can see all the users imported from GSuite.
 Under `Access Controls`, under grants, you have an overview of all the IAM Role grants both on GCP organization level as well as your BigQuery tables and datasets.
 If you click on one, you get a detailed view of who belongs to that access control, and what they have access to with which permissions.

-Now that you have synchronized your GCP organization and the first BigQuery project, you can repeat the steps to connect all your other BigQuery projects to the same GCP data source by creating new BigQuery data sources in Raito and configuring them using the same steps as before.
+Now that you have synchronized your GCP organization and the first BigQuery project, you can repeat the steps to connect all your other BigQuery projects to the same GCP Data Source by creating new BigQuery data sources in Raito and configuring them using the same steps as before.

 {% include slack.html %}